Luna command-line tool documentation

 Individual variables

-As well as run-level variables (i.e. specified on the command line or in a parameter file) that are common to all individuals/EDFs processed in a given run, you can also assign values to variables on an individual-by-individual basis, using values stored in a file.
+As well as run-level variables that are common to all individuals/EDFs processed, you can assign values on an individual-by-individual basis, using values stored in a text file - here called vars files.

-For example, the following file defines three variables ${var1}
+For example, the following vars file defines three variables ${var1}

 , ${var2}